Understanding cached previews and metadata

 Disable offline previews for a site

 By default, offline previews are enabled for all sites.
-But if you're a Tableau administrator, you can disable offline previews for specific sites, preventing favorite workbooks and views from being stored on users’ devices.
-When offline previews are disabled, Tableau Mobile displays favorites only as low-resolution thumbnail images, obscuring details about data.
+Tableau administrators can disable offline previews for specific sites, preventing workbooks and views from being stored on users’ devices.
+When offline previews are disabled, Tableau Mobile displays previews as low-resolution thumbnail images, obscuring details about data.

-Under Offline Favorites for Tableau Mobile, clear Enable offline favorites.
+Under the settings for Tableau Mobile, uncheck Enable offline previews.

-Note: If your organization uses the latest version of Tableau Mobile, individual users can also disable offline previews in the app settings(Link opens in a new window).
+Note: Individual users can also disable offline previews in the app settings(Link opens in a new window).

 Optimize client-side rendering with Tableau Server